-Trend Micro Protects Consumers in the Age of the AI PC
+Trend Micro protects consumers in the age of the AI PC

 - NPU-powered Cybersecurity Capabilities: Solutions designed for AI PCs that leverage the additional compute power.

 As a sign of the significance of AI threats, MITRE has introduced its ATLAS matrix which assesses the risks associated with AI assets.
-The MITRE Adversarial Threat Landscape for Artificial-Intelligence Systems https://atlas.mitre.org/matrices/ATLAS.
+The MITRE Adversarial Threat Landscape for Artificial-Intelligence Systems.
 Trend is mapping its capabilities to this matrix where applicable for consumer use cases.